hernantz/blog/content/its-the-competition-stupid.md

 1. The pinnacle of competition: ciudades estado http://cityobservatory.org/about/ http://www.seasteading.org/
+   The amount of power an organization should have should be inversely proportional to the amount of people it affects or controls.
+In other words give more power to local governments over federal governments.
 2. Virtual worlds.
    Let's face it, the future is [non-human][6].
 Artificial beings will rule eventually, and the only place left for mankind in the evolution race is to somehow merge with these superior forms of